The page has been translated by Gen AI.

 2. Click the Cluster menu on the Service Home page.
 Navigate to the Cluster List page.

-5. Private Endpoint Access Control Modification in the popup window, check the Private Endpoint Access Control Usage, add the allowed access resources, and click the Confirm button.
+5. In the Private Endpoint Access Control Edit popup, set the Use status of Private Endpoint Access Control, add the allowed access resources, and then click the Confirm button.

 Modify public endpoint access/access control